Top 10 Treatments proven to Fight COVID-19 (June 2022)

 • Ivermectin is also lipophilic and therefore, bioavailability is maximised on a full stomach; or best to be taken with meal.

-2. Dietary Supplements (Vitamin D, C, Black Seed Oil, Zinc, Quercetin, Vitamin A and Melatonin) and COVID-19
+3. Dietary Supplements (Vitamin D, C, Zinc, Quercetin and Melatonin)

 Quercetin, Hydroxychloroquine, EGCG and Zinc are among the handful of COVID-19 treatments that are being studied as candidates that might influence the outcome in the prevention and management of COVID-19.
 Hydroxychloroquine, Quercetin and EGCG (EpiGalloCatechin Gallate) are all zinc ionophores.
 Meaning they all transport zinc into the cells.